There are not many situations scarier than a jack knife skid for the professional truck driver.

 I do know my method works for me.
 And it can work for you as well.

-Step 1: Straighten your trailer
+Step 1: Straighten your truck-trailer unit

 When you start to jack knife, the first thing you need to do is get your tractor trailer straight.